alpertunga-bile/AIUpscaleGUI/README.md

 - I am using Automatic111 WebUI for Stable Diffusion.
 Because of my low VRAM I can not upscale my images so I made a GUI for upscaling my outputs.
 As I can see from the options in WebUI, it is using Real-ESRGAN as default.

 ## Requirements
-- Currently Windows os is supported.
-- Git has to be in PATH.
+- Git has to be in PATH variable.
 - Tested with Python 3.10.6 and used Tkinter for GUI.
 As a note for Python 3.10.6 version Tkinter comes as default library.
 You can easily test it with these commands:

 ### Check Tkinter Module